hybridNeo/Rahul.SocialConnect/Readme.md

 # Social Connect.
 A multi Channel Social Connector for TYPO3-Neos.Project for Google Summer Of Code .
 ## Working now:
-* Facebook Publishing - Currently works for Headline NodeType.
+* Facebook Publishing - Currently works for any NodeType.Depending on the NodeType Override can be wrriten.Currently Page/Headline/Text are supported.

 ## Setup:
 * Clone the Repo